RobinGJonsson/UnderDaC/README.md

 ## Bugs
-- Cant' access the cart cookie from the view, when requesting cookies from the view it only recives cookies like csrf_token etc.
+- Cant' access the cart cookie from the view, when requesting cookies from the view it only receives cookies like csrf_token etc.

 ## Fixed Bugs